Links on Android Authority may earn us a commission. Learn more.

 Check out our full review to learn more about the Samsung Galaxy Tab A8.

 There are a few other features that make this tablet special.
 The four speakers come optimized by Dolby Atmos, and the pin connector on the bottom makes it possible to attach a physical keyboard.
 It even comes with a microSD card slot, a feature that’s becoming very rare in the tablet market.
+We can’t forget the integrated kickstand, which makes this an excellent device for multimedia consumption.

 - Good-looking design